-The risk radar below provides an overview of key business risk factors to our group at the end of 2019.
-Some of the risks have remained unchanged from 2018 and so remained listed while there have been new risks identified during the Global Leadership Team risk workshop in 2019.
+The risk radar below provides an overview of key business risk factors to our Group at the end of 2020.
+Some of the risks have remained unchanged from 2019 and so remain listed while there have been new risks identified during the Global Leadership Team risk workshop.

 Link to Corporate strategy

 More information can be found in Thai Union Strategy section.

 Moreover, we recognize that investors are increasingly interested in Environmental, Social and Governance (ESG) factors in the investment decision-making process as they could negatively or positively impact a company’s ability to create long-term value.
 This is also aligned to The Stock Exchange of Thailand (SET)’s commitment to develop Thai listed firms’ quality towards sustainable growth.
 Therefore, the table shows how the management and mitigation plans support development of ESG factors.

 Thai Union Group not only focus on the materiality risks, but also pay attention to emerging risks although they are still immateriality.
 As a result of analysis and assessment, the Company may be exposed to emerging risks of Ocean Plastic and Global Shifts in Aquaculture.Explore More